rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 |Variable Name|Definition|Type(Len)|Values|Implementation Guidelines|
 |-------------|----------|---------|------|-------------------------|
 |gender|The person's gender and/or sex;  if both gender and sex are known, this variable should hold gender|char(1)|M = Male<br>F = Female<br>O = Other including transgendered<br>U = Unknown| |

+While we expect that the vast majority of values are in fact sex assigned at birth, users have no way of knowing whether any given value is sex or gender.

 Changes
 -----------